 Breastfed baby poop—week six onwards

-A breastfed baby’s patttern of dirty nappies can change after around six to eight weeks and they may start having fewer dirty nappies or not pooping every day.
-This isn’t a concern at this age as long as weight gain continues to be good with plenty of wet nappies as before.
+A breastfed baby’s pattern of dirty nappies can change around six weeks of age and they may start having fewer dirty nappies or not pooping every single day.
+Wambach and Spencer explain that the ratio of whey to casein (milk proteins) in breast milk changes slightly around six weeks resulting in slightly thicker more formed stools that may be passed less often although many patterns of stooling are possible.13 Lactation consultant Robyn Noble says a breastfed baby over six weeks of age will typically have one copious mustard yellow poop per day with a consistency of toothpaste.14 Having fewer dirty nappies isn’t usually a concern at this age as long as weight gain continues to be good with plenty of wet nappies as before.

 The colour of poop

-As with weeks one to six, the usual colour of breastfed baby poop is yellow or mustard and there are also several possible causes of green poop see Why is My Breastfed Baby’s Poo Green?
+As with weeks one to six, the usual colour of breastfed baby poop before a baby starts solid food is yellow or mustard.
+Green coloured poop could be normal for an individual baby but there are also several other possible reasons, see Why is My Breastfed Baby’s Poop Green?
 Any concerns about the colour of your baby’s poop should be reported to your baby’s doctor and especially in the following situations:

-Very dark or black poop (other than the first few days of black meconium) could be due to digested blood due to bleeding somewhere in the gastrointestinal system and should be reported to your health professional urgently.
+Very dark or black poop (other than the first few days of black meconium) could be a result of digested blood due to bleeding somewhere in the gastrointestinal system and should be reported to your health professional urgently.
 If a baby drinks a lot of blood stained breast milk due to his mother’s cracked nipples this may also cause very dark coloured poop, check with your health professional and see Blood in Breast Milk.

 If there is any bleeding lower down in your baby’s gut it may show as red streaks in your baby’s nappy as it won’t have had time to be digested.
 Traces of blood may be seen if a baby has allergic proctocolitis but there are other possible medical causes of bleeding.
 Report all cases of blood in the nappy to your doctor.